 Thankfully, I have spent enough time in rehab and 12 Step programs to know the signs of “Relapse Mode”.
 Relapse Mode is the period of time, usually right before a relapse, when a sober addict/alcoholic begins to spiral toward using.
 Addiction/Alcoholism is a disease, using/drinking is just a symptom of the disease.
 Even if I am not currently doing drugs or drinking, I am still an addict.
 Which means I have to be vigilant about protecting my sobriety.
 Knowing what behaviors to watch for, has been one of the most important tools given to me in recovery.
 When I start feeling depressed, overwhelmed, overly- emotional, defensive, isolated, and *most of all*, impulsive; It’s time to get some help.
 Quick.

 So, that is what I set out to do.
-I tried to get the assistance I needed, in my area.
-Unfortunately, none of the avenues I pursued, worked out.
-The last time I was in AA down here, I got a stalker, then had some creepy, unwanted advances made, then I …uh…slept with my sponsor.
-And her husband.
-At the same time.
-(At her behest, I might add) Probably not the best fellowship to help me.
+I tried to get the assistance I needed in my area.
+Unfortunately, none of the avenues I pursued worked out.

 The psychologists, counselors, mentors and peers I spoke with, were not helpful.
-Either due to their ineptitude or my lack of transparency.
 Panic and fear were setting in, my impulsive nature was driving me more and more each day.
 I decided to call my counselor and Psychiatrist in Dallas.
 Simply setting the appointments brought a welcome sense of calm.

 Two weeks later, I drove myself, Emily and Dexter to Dallas.
 To relief.
 To MiMi.
 To HOME.

-I saw my counselor, Dr.Stevens, twice.
-My Psychologist ,Dr.Bored, once.
-I knew that I was going to have to face some things that I have managed to avoid dealing with, for years.
-Mainly, the domestic abuse from my marriage to Chris (all non-family names are changed) .
-I won’t go into that in this post.
-I will say that I am very happy I chose to get help and I know I made the best decision on who to get help from.
+I saw my counselor and my Psychologist .
+I knew that I was going to have to face some things that I have managed to avoid dealing with for years.
+I am very happy I chose to get help and I know I made the best decision on who to get help from.
 I left Dallas in much better shape than I got there in.
 I now have a plan, someone to be accountable to, and the medication I need to reign in my ADD ,so that I can focus on the task ahead.